A urine test is a good way for doctors and nurses to help understand your general health, or to diagnose some conditions.

 Many urine pregnancy tests can be bought over the counter and used at home, but they can also be done by a doctor or nurse.
 Tests done in a laboratory are more accurate than home test kits.

-Most pregnancy tests work by detecting a hormone called human chorionic gonadotropin (hCG) in the urine. hCG is produced by the placenta, so is only found in the body if a woman is pregnant.
-Its levels in the blood and urine increase quickly in the first 7–10 weeks of pregnancy, allowing for an early detection of pregnancy.
+Most pregnancy tests work by detecting a hormone called human chorionic gonadotropin (hCG) in the urine. hCG is produced by the placenta, so is only found in the body if a woman is pregnant. hCG can be detected in your urine from about 6-14 days after fertilisation.
+Most pregnancy tests can detect hCG in your urine on the first day that your period is due.

 Urinary drug test